-It’s a great discussion, and I think you’ll enjoy it.
+It’s a fascinating product and a great story, and I think you’ll enjoy it.

 Show Notes for Startups

 - Who needs to be told when to go to the bathroom?

 - Why many Japanese startups are formed by High School friends

 - The challenge of turning hype into reality and testing in the real world

 - The challenge of selling to hospitals and nursing homes as a startup

 - Why government partnership programs are important in Japan